 Pet Bereavement Counselling

 I offer a tailored service for those pet carers who are about to go through a pet bereavement or have experienced the death of a pet.
-Either in person, via the phone or zoom/facetime, I am here to help.
+Either in person, via the phone or facetime, I am here to help.
 In a safe space with complete confidentiality, a pet carer of any age, can talk to me for help to live through the loss of their beloved companion.

-Email on thecambridgedoglodge@gmail.com or call me on 07854085663
+Or if you prefer you can email me on thecambridgedoglodge@gmail.com or call me on 07854085663.

 I have had animals all my life.
 And when I say all my life, I mean ALL of it.
 When I was a baby we had a chocolate brown mongrel called Mutley.
 He was born two weeks after me.
 He was the pup of my grandparent’s dog, Lassie.
 I’d dress him up like other children did a doll.
 He watched fireworks with me.
 He was always by my side.
 He was my mate, my companion.